 Device Process Injection equipment Avoid contamination of the needle.
 Single-use items Do not use the same needle, cannula or syringe for more than one patient nor to access a medication or solution that might be used for a subsequent patient.
 Do not administer medications from a single syringe to multiple patients, even if the needle or cannula on the syringe is changed.
 Single-patient items Use single-patient items for one patient only and dispose of them appropriately.
 Single-use medications Only use single-dose vials when administering drugs, therapeutic agents and vaccines to multiple patients.
 Do not administer medications from single-dose vials or ampoules to multiple patients or combine leftover contents for later use.
 Multi-dose vials Multi dose vials should not be used except where they are intended solely for the exclusive use of an individual patient (e.g. insulin).
 Fluid infusion and administration sets (i.e. intravenous bags, tubing and connectors) Use for one patient only and dispose of appropriately after use.
 Do not use bags or bottles of intravenous solution as a common source of supply for multiple patients.
 Consider syringes or needles/cannulae as contaminated once they have been used to enter or connect to a patient's intravenous infusion bag or administration set.
 Use closed intravenous delivery devices as standard practice.
 Use premixed intravenous bags of medication wherever possible, in order to reduce the risk of contamination or infection during mixing, dilution or preparation.
-Avoid disconnection of administration sets if possible to minimise the potential of contamination of IV lines.
-Should be changed on a regular basis, depending on their use (see Section 3.5.2).
+Avoid disconnection of administration sets if possible to

-Statutory Requirement

-7. It is good practice to follow safe sharp handling practices including:

-- · not passing sharps directly from hand to hand - · keep handling to a minimum - · not recapping, bending or breaking needles after use.
+Statutory Requirement Updated 7.
+It is good practice to follow safe sharp handling practices including: . . not passing sharps directly from hand to hand . . keep handling to a minimum . . not recapping, bending or breaking needles after use. .
 Note: This advice reflects best practice as advised by expert consensus and available evidence.
 Healthcare workers must also consider relevant state or territory legislation that controls the management of clinical and related waste (including sharps) and Commonwealth workplace health and safety legislation (Work Health and Safety Act 2011).